bhumic/VMTools/README.md

 ## Description:

 This was inspired by the analysis of FinSpyVM made by [Rolf Rolles](http://www.msreverseengineering.com/blog/2018/1/23/a-walk-through-tutorial-with-code-on-statically-unpacking-the-finspy-vm-part-one-x86-deobfuscation)
 I've decided to make or migrate as much of the [tools](https://github.com/RolfRolles/FinSpyVM) he used for the analysis of FinSpyVM into Binary Ninja.
-This plugin is mostly of educational purposes for me to learn more about
+This plugin is mostly of educational purposes for me to learn more about:
  * Binary Ninja plugin development
  * Virtualization based executable protectors